 In general, it is safe to say that if you strictly follow your program, you will recover within two to four weeks.
-If you do not accurately follow your program, it is more like four to six weeks.
+If you do not accurately perform your plan, it is more like four to six weeks.

 When you don’t follow your recovery program at all, it could take months to recover.

 Will piriformis syndrome injection help me?

-A piriformis syndrome injection can be performed when conservative treatments such as physical therapy fail.
+A specialist can apply a piriformis syndrome injection when conservative treatments such as physical therapy fail.

 A surgeon will inject a strong painkiller directly into your piriformis muscle.

-In a study performed with 10 patients with piriformis syndrome, the injection showed good to very good results.
+In a study performed with ten patients with piriformis syndrome, the injection showed good to excellent results.

 However, it’s also known that these kinds of injections may sort only a short time effect.
 The study group of only 10 is too small to rule this effect out.

-Therefore conservative treatment should always be your first priority to cure your pain.
-If that doesn’t have any effect you can try a piriformis injection.
+Therefore conservative treatment should always be your priority to cure your pain.
+If that doesn’t have any effect, you can try a piriformis injection.

 Is piriformis syndrome surgery effective?

 Piriformis syndrome surgery consists of cutting loose your piriformis muscle from your hip where it’s attached.
-By cutting it loose, the tension of the muscle is released.
-This results in less pressure on your sciatic nerve.
+Cutting it loose releases the tension of the tissue, which results in less pressure on your sciatic nerve.

 The downside is that this procedure results in pain and a long recovery period.
-This is because your piriformis muscle is well innervated.
-This means that it has many pain receptors which result in more pain feeling.
+It is because your piriformis muscle is well innervated, which means that it has many pain receptors which produce more pain.
 Also, the muscle sometimes spasms because it thinks that it’s still attached to the bone and still has to work.
 Therefore you can still feel buttocks pain for a couple of months after the surgery.

-A study suggests that piriformis syndrome is effective in the long term.
-After 2 months most patients returned back to work and a control after 2 years still showed very good results.
+A study suggests that piriformis syndrome is useful in the long term.
+After two months most patients returned to work and control after two years still showed excellent results.
 However, you should always try conservative therapy like physical therapy first.
 Surgery can have serious side effects and should, therefore, be your last resort.

 What are piriformis syndrome exercises to avoid it?